-The fast data paths that are pervasive in all PCB products being currently designed make it imperative to be able to design stackups that have predictable and repeatable impedances.
-This new seven hour training session addresses several industry-critical issues including:
+The fast data paths that are pervasive in all PCB products being currently designed to make it imperative to be able to design stackups that have predictable and repeatable impedances.
+This new seven-hour training session addresses several industry-critical issues including:

-- Accounting for copper roughness and its affect on overall signal loss
+- Accounting for copper roughness and its effect on overall signal loss

 - Specifying copper roughness to ensure repeatable loss from lot to lot and fabricator to fabricator

 - Specifying glass weave styles to minimize differential skew

 - Determining plane copper thickness to ensure power delivery needs are met